tropo/tropo-agitate/README.md

 Instructions may be found [here](https://www.tropo.com/docs/scripting/quickstart.htm "Quick Start").

-* Set your Tropo app to use the [lib/tropo-agi.rb](https://github.com/tropo/tropo-agi/raw/master/lib/tropo-agi.rb) script
+* Set your Tropo app to use the [lib/tropo-agitate.rb](https://github.com/tropo/tropo-agitate/raw/master/lib/tropo-agitate.rb) script

-  * Load the file directly to the Github file location [lib/tropo-agi.rb](https://github.com/tropo/tropo-agi/raw/master/lib/tropo-agi.rb)
+  * Load the file directly to the Github file location [lib/tropo-agitate.rb](https://github.com/tropo/tropo-agitate/raw/master/lib/tropo-agitate.rb)
-  * Host the 'tropo-agi.rb' yourself and provide a public URL for access
+  * Host the 'tropo-agitate.rb' yourself and provide a public URL for access
   * Add it to your Tropo FTP/WebDAV account

 * Modify the configuration file and post it to your Tropo FTP/WebDAV account

-  * First set your configuration settings in the [tropo_agi_config/tropo_agi_config.yml](https://github.com/tropo/tropo-agi/raw/master/tropo_agi_config/tropo_agi_config.yml "tropo_agi_config.yml") file
+  * First set your configuration settings in the [tropo_agi_config/tropo_agi_config.yml](https://github.com/tropo/tropo-agitate/raw/master/tropo_agi_config/tropo_agi_config.yml "tropo_agi_config.yml") file
   * Then upload to your [Tropo FTP/WebDAV](https://www.tropo.com/docs/scripting/tropohosting.htm) account placing in root/www/tropo_agi_config

 * Use a SIP client (like Blink for Mac) and dial the SIP Voice account listed under your application, may use Skype too!